kubedb/cli/docs/guides/memcached/custom-config/using-custom-config.md

 custom-memcached-5b5866f5b8-cbc2d   1/1       Running   0          8m
 ```

-Now, we will check if the database has started with the custom configurations we have provided.
-We will use [stats](https://github.com/memcached/memcached/wiki/ConfiguringServer#inspecting-running-configuration) command to check the configurations.
+Now, we will check if the database has started with the custom configuration we have provided.
+We will use [stats](https://github.com/memcached/memcached/wiki/ConfiguringServer#inspecting-running-configuration) command to check the configuration.

 We will connect to `custom-memcached-5b5866f5b8-cbc2d` pod from local-machine using port-frowarding.